gompiler/glc/doc/exported-org-files/milestone1.md

 and return the first error, if any.

-<a id="orgd98ae0b"></a>
+<a id="org4c4a2c5"></a>

 # Pretty Printer

-<a id="org714e0f5"></a>
+<a id="org73181ea"></a>

 # Team

-<a id="org670be79"></a>
+<a id="org7dff165"></a>

 ## Team Organization

 TODO

-<a id="org6e0cfe2"></a>
+<a id="org6f777eb"></a>

 ## Contributions

--   **Julian Lore** Wrote the majority of the scanner and handled weird

-cases, wrote a large amount of valid/invalid programs, implemented many other tests (`hspec` or small tests in our program) and looked over the parser, contributing a few things to it as well.
+-   **Julian Lore:** Wrote the majority of the scanner and handled weird cases, wrote a large amount of valid/invalid programs, implemented many other tests (`hspec` or small tests in our program) and looked over the parser, contributing a few things to it as well.

--   **David Lougheed:** Wrote the bulk of the parser grammar and contributed to
+-   **David Lougheed:** Wrote the bulk of the parser grammar and contributed to the weeder.

-the weeder.
 Also wrote 3 of the valid programs and 8 of the invalid ones and had minor contributions to miscellaneous other components.

--   **Allan Wang** Created the AST and helper classes for pretty printing

-and error handling.
+-   **Allan Wang:** Created the AST and helper classes for pretty printing and error handling.
 Wrote the base package for testing as well as some of the embedded test cases within `hspec`.
 Added integrations (Travis + Slack), and gave code reviews to the other components.